bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 YAML.
 There are [different approaches to solve that][github reusing workflows], but Cirrus CI does the best job here again.

-In addition to YAML, we can also define our jobs in [Starlark] (which generates YAML) – a tiny, deterministic language that's similar (both in syntax in semantics) to Python.
+In addition to YAML, we can also define our jobs in [Starlark] – a tiny, deterministic language that's similar (both in syntax and semantics) to Python.
 Starlark code for Cirrus is written in the `.cirrus.star` file in the repo root.
 [Here are docs for programming Cirrus tasks in Starlark](https://cirrus-ci.org/guide/programming-tasks).

 Let's say you have 10 tasks that all run the same `apt-get install` as their